HeartArmy/HeartArmy/README.md

 :crossed_fingers: I want to learn loads of stuff of different domains and some of that includes Distributed Systems and Artificial Intelligence.
 I am presently trying to enhance my low level programming knowledge by studying C++ <br>
 :zap: Fun fact: I love The Smiths :sparkling_heart: and watching competitive league of legend :video_game:.
 Got to top 2% of server / Diamond 3 before I plateaued :sob:.
 Also, I watch a lot of shows (strongly recommend "Love, Death & Robots").  <br>
 :book: Currently reading Project Hail Mary and listening to Space Song by Beach House.
 It's a vibe! <br>
-:performing_arts: Developed a game called UNALTERED (located in my repo) using Processing (python)

 ---